 While most of the reserves around Shellharbour don’t permit dogs, including Killalea Regional Park, Bass Point Reserve and further afield in Macquarie Pass National Park, dogs on a leash are permitted at Blackbutt Forest Reserve.

-Though there may be some parts of the reserve where dogs are not allowed – I spotted one sign prohibiting dogs from a section near the Blackbutt Way Entrance.
-The main signs though don’t mention this.
+Note though there may be some parts of the reserve where dogs are not allowed – I spotted one faded sign prohibiting dogs from a section near the Blackbutt Way Entrance.
+The main newer signs though don’t mention this.

 The reserve is criss-crossed by multiple walking paths, fire trails and cycle paths, passing through sections of regenerated forest and some grassy expanses.
 However, signposts for the walking paths are quite limited and vague.